maim-lain/fourelements/book-2/loveroute.md

 <br>

 **A quick note about the walkthrough:**
 This is a 100% walkthrough - that means if you follow the guide you'll get 100% of the scenes and content in the love route.
 So I'll be doing all the quests and sidequests as well.
-In the first two weeks of the walkthrough I try to go mining as much as possible so I can expand the shop right away, and once you do that you shouldn't need to ever go mining again.
-I'll be spacing out scenes so there's one about every other day so you don't do all the scenes at once and then have to play for 20 in-game days with no scenes.
-Also if there is a choice that isn't mentioned in the walkthrough that means you can choose any option.
+If there's a choice that isn't mentioned in the walkthrough that means you can choose any option.

 <br>
 <br>